 Despite its relatively short distance (twice as short as the distance of the Trolltunga hike), the hike is extremely strenuous and you can expect your knees to ache the next day.
 The time you will spend on this trek is around the time you would spend hiking Trolltunga, which is caused by the extreme uphill route.

 If you would like to experience an awesome hike with the least number of tourists in Norway, this is the place to go.
 Multiple clothing layers, good trekking shoes, and raincoats are a must – the weather may turn nasty pretty quickly in this region.

 How to get there.
 The nearest large city to Romsdalseggen Ridge is Alesund.
 You can take a bus from Alesund to Åndalsnes.
 Then, there is a daily bus (leaves at 9:30 A.M.) that operates between 30 June and 30 September and takes hikers from the Åndalsnes bus station to the start of the hike.
 The schedule of the bus may change, depending on the weather.

 Time: 3 to 4 hours

-Ryten is an awesome easy hike on the island of Moskenesøya, which is a part of the Lofoten Island.
+Ryten is an awesome easy hike on the island of Moskenesøya, which is a part of Lofoten Island.
 This is another “less popular” hike among the ones mentioned in this article.
-Most hikers tend to reach the top within 3 or 4 hours, and the get to observe the sweeping vistas of Kvalvika Beach as a reward.
+Most hikers tend to reach the top within 3 or 4 hours, and they get to observe the sweeping vistas of Kvalvika Beach as a reward.
 There is also the “mini Trolltunga” cliff, which makes it a perfect spot for Instagrammers.

 Currently, there are two routes to Ryten, which is located near the town of Fredvang.
 The first is the direct route from the parking lot, which is considered to be the easier option.
 But you can also hike Ryten via Kvalvika Beach – expect the hike to become steep and rocky closer to the summit.